mapbender/mapbender-documentation/en/functions/misc/html.rst

 .. image:: ../../../figures/html_add_element.png
      :scale: 80

-The dialogue "Add element - HTML" will pop up.
-In our example (Mapbender 3.0.7), it looks like this:
+The dialog "Add element - HTML" will pop up.
+In our example it looks like this:

 .. image:: ../../../figures//html_example_dialog.png
      :scale: 80